 - In 2016, 4 CKA anglers (Jamie Denison, Cory Dreyer, Henry Veggian and Aaron Miller) finished the season in the top 30 of the KBF AOY rankings (2nd, 7th, 25th and 28th places, respectively).
 Additionally, Henry Veggian placed 13th at the KBF Open at Kentucky Lake, and Shelly Efird and Jim Lor finished in the top 10 at the 2016 National Championship.

 - In 2017, CKA anglers won several KBF Challenge events and placed in the majority of those same events.
 Additionally, CKA angler Rick Rowland won both a KBF Open event (on Kentucky Lake) and two KBF Trail events.
 In that same year, 9 CKA anglers qualified for the prestigious “100 Challenge” on Toledo Bend.

-- CKA anglers competed at a high level, placing in both the 2016 and 2017 National Championships and making North Carolina’s reputation as one of the most competitive kayak fishing states in the nation.
-Click here for more details on CKA results at those two events.
+- CKA anglers competed at a high level, placing in the 2016, 2017 and 2018 National Championships and making North Carolina’s reputation as one of the most competitive kayak fishing states in the nation.
+Click here for more details on CKA results at the 2016 and 2017 events.